Build Trust. Come Together. Catalyze Change.

 - Make it fun! – No one likes being on a dysfunction boring team.
 Build-in fun whenever possible.

 Let’s commit together – that 2020 is the year we work better together and learn from each other!

-If you are looking for ways to kick off a new team?
+Finally, if you are looking for ways to kick off a new team?
 Use the Team Charter worksheet to harness the power of collective wisdom.
 This worksheet will help establish the boundaries of the team and set clear expectations of how you will achieve success together.

+Want to share the 20 ways to increase team collaboration with your peers?
+No problem!
 Download the 20 Ways To Increase Team Collaboration in 2020 Infographic here. (no email required)

 What are the ways you create collaboration on your team?

 To learn more about me and Stratavize click here.